 - We encoded our PHP array into a JSON string by using the function json_encode.

 - We specified that we were sending a POST request by setting the CURLOPT_POST option to 1.

 - We attached our JSON data using the CURLOPT_POSTFIELDS option.

-- We set the content-type of our request to application/json.
+- We set the content-type of our request to application/json using the CURLOPT_HTTPHEADER option.
 It is extremely important to note that you should always use “application/json”, not “text/json”.
 Simply put, using “text/json” is incorrect!

 - Finally, we used the function curl_exec to execute our POST request.
 If you want to check for errors at this stage, then you should check out my article on error handling with cURL.